-The bill modifies the validity period of the visiting qualifying patient registry identification card for medical marijuana, changing it from a duration of ninety days to a validity of one year from the date of issuance.
-Additionally, it establishes a renewal process for qualifying patient registry identification cards, requiring patients to submit a renewal application at least thirty days before the expiration of their initial card, along with a physician's written qualification completed within the previous sixty days.
-Renewed cards will be valid for two years from the date of renewal.
+The bill modifies the validity period of the visiting qualifying patient registry identification card for medical marijuana, changing it from a duration of ninety days to one year from the date of issuance.
+Additionally, it establishes a renewal process for qualifying patient registry identification cards, which requires patients to submit a renewal application at least thirty days before the card's expiration, along with a physician's written qualification completed within the previous sixty days.
+Renewed cards will be valid for two years from the renewal date.

 Furthermore, the bill introduces a universal registry identification card for individuals employed by or providing services to dispensaries or cultivation facilities.
-These individuals must notify the Alcoholic Beverage Control Division in writing before starting their employment or services, and the division will maintain a record of each dispensary or cultivation facility associated with the cardholder.
-The Department of Health and the Alcoholic Beverage Control Division are authorized to promulgate rules to implement these new provisions.
+These individuals must notify the Alcoholic Beverage Control Division before starting their employment or services, and the division will maintain a record of their designated facilities.
+The bill also grants the Department of Health and the Alcoholic Beverage Control Division the authority to promulgate rules for implementing these new provisions.

 HB 1860: 20-56-307